Yusransyuja/report-view-excel/README.md

 # Explanation

 1. don't forget to include a dependencies apache poi
-2. create a controller to accomodate the data
+2. create a controller, service and DAO to accomodate the data
 3. create report view class to manage a data and converting to be a excel

 if any a issue please sharing, due to my knowledge somewhat limited